stephenh/stephenh.github.com/drafts/go-ahead-use-your-db-as-a-queue.markdown

 My general opinion is that if you need potentially lots of workers, using an existing solution is likely a good bet.
 However, for lighter workloads, there can be an advantage to rolling your own, as you can adapt it to your needs.

-For example, one queue I implemented had the feature that if a user had multiple enqueued items, and one failed, the all of the user's work would be put on hold (because items later in the queue depended on the user's items earlier in the queue completing successfully).
+For example, one queue I implemented had the feature that if a user had multiple enqueued items, and one failed, then all of the user's work would be put on hold (because items later in the queue depended on the user's items earlier in the queue completing successfully).
 But items for other users would keep being processed.

 Conclusion
 ----------

 So, yeah, tl;dr, use common sense, if database-as-a-queue isn't going to work for your system, then don't use it.
+I'm sure there are many scenarios where it really is not a good fit.

-But if your situation allows it, I think it's an easy win for a simpler, more robust system.
+But if your situation does allow it, then I think it's an easy win for a simpler, more robust system.

 [1]: http://it.toolbox.com/blogs/programming-life/a-look-at-using-your-database-as-a-queue-49143